Here’s a list of commonly asked questions. If you can’t find the answer here, email us.

 If you want to build a deck in Flame zone the best solution is to use a steel frame with compressed fibre-cement sheet and tiles.
 No exposed timber is allowed including external stairs and all handrail components.

-For more information please see Decks.
+Have a look at our gallery on the Home page.
 Photos of steel framed decks can be found on the same page.

 Can I use hardwood timber on my deck?